-Cleansing: Safe and Secure: Dedicated cleansing team employed for all members 2500+ sqm of chewing gum removed; 1000+ sqm of graffiti removed; 20000+ rubbish and fly tipping removed; 5050+ sqm deep jet wash cleans completed; Snow removal and gritting / weeding; Waste disposal; Frontage improvements and maintenance; Runners up for Love Where You Live - Keep Britain Tidy award; Installation of more bins for the town; FREE Cardboard Collection; FREE Pat Testing for businesses; FREE maintenance and decorating for businesses; • Assisted in partnership work for current reduction in crime; 4368 Ambassador patrol hours per year; 645 pieces of intelligence collected; 102 Members of the Business Crime Partnership Radio scheme; Management and part funding of Evening Street Marshals and Street pastors with over 17,000 patrol hours a year; Management of MALV and Shop exclusion scheme; Facilitation of 2 rapid deployable CCTV kits; Gating of Clerkson's Alleyway; Issuing of crime prevention advice / campaigns; Awarded the GOLD Certificate 2014 from the Midlands Regional Crime Initiative scheme.
+Cleansing: Safe and Secure: 2500+ sqm of che 1000+ sqm of graf 20000+ rubbish ar 5050+ sqm deep j Snow removal and Waste disposal; Frontage improver Runners up for Lo Installation of mor FREE Cardboard FREE Pat Testing and fly tipping removed; jet wash cleans completed; id gritting / weeding; ements and maintenance; ove Where You Live - Keep Britain Tidy award; re bins for the town; Collection; • Assisted in partnership work for current reduction in crime; 4368 Ambassador patrol hours per year; 645 pieces of intelligence collected; 102 Members of the Business Crime Partnership Radio scheme; Management and part funding of Evening Street Marshals and Street pastors with over 17,000 patrol hours a year; Management of MALV and Shop exclusion scheme; Facilitation of 2 rapid deployable CCTV kits; Gating of Clerkson's Alleyway; Issuing of crime prevention advice / campaigns; Awarded the GOLD Certificate 2014 from the Midlands Regional Crime Initiative scheme.

-• Low cost confidential waste removal; Shopfront improvements Lengthsman contract granted from Nottinghamshire County Council A cess / Car Parks: Investing: • Lobbying for re-introduction of 1 hour parking; Lobbying for introduction of reduced evening parking costs; Encouraged commitment from NCC to pedestrianize Clumber Street area for the night time economy; Contribution to car parking schemes - Free Late Night Shopping Parking 2011 and Half Price Parking Sept & Oct 2012; Launch of Mansfield Town App for smart phones; New Gateway signage installed; Commitment from NCC to improve all directional signage; Project managing a £47,000 wayfinding scheme; New town centre map and shopping guide developed listing all businesses - accompanying map placed in new bus station; 'Your Evening Out in Mansfield' brochure developed and 10,000 copies distributed.
+• • • Acce Low cost confidential waste removal; Shopfront improvements Lengthsman contract granted from Nottinghamshire County Council ss / Car Parks: Investing: • Lobbying for re-introduction of 1 hour parking; Lobbying for introduction of reduced evening parking costs; Encouraged commitment from NCC to pedestrianize Clumber Street area for the night time economy; Contribution to car parking schemes - Free Late Night Shopping Parking 2011 and Half Price Parking Sept & Oct 2012; Launch of Mansfield Town App for smart phones; New Gateway signage installed; Commitment from NCC to improve all directional signage; Project managing a £47,000 wayfinding scheme; New town centre map and shopping guide developed listing all businesses - accompanying map placed in new bus station; 'Your Evening Out in Mansfield' brochure developed and 10,000 copies distributed.
 Investment for Street Pastors and Street Marshals; Management of Mansfield's first pop up shop; Facilitation of business workshops; Application for funding pots including Portas Pilot, Town Team, and High Street X Fund; Management of the Town Team and successful application for £10,000 funding; Selection by the Government to test pilot 'Crowdfunding' project; Funds raised and installation of FREE Wi-Fi for town - First to achieve this in the UK Successful business established from pop up shop Access for businesses to better rates for Gas and Electricity Free cardboard collection scheme in progress Runners up for the ATCM's Innovation in BID's award.
-Ap pealing: Marketing: • Contribution towards summer hanging baskets and planters - Achievement of Silver Award for Britain in Bloom; Contribution towards Christmas lights to allow improvement of the scheme year on year; Offer of low cost individual Christmas trees to businesses; Improvement of derelict billboards; Contribution to designing out crime project to remove overgrown foliage to prevent drug taking activities.
-Management of many town centre events; Management of the 'I Love Mansfield' scheme and events; Over 4000 members of the privilege cards- Card now joint with Mango card giving access to 50,000 extra members; Management of the Town Centre Website - 3900 hits per month - 98.2% increase of traffic from 2011 - 60% average are new visitors; Management of Facebook site - Average 3000 views per month; Extensive media promotions both locally and regionally via newspapers / radio / bus advertising / billboards/ Experience Nottinghamshire; Dedicated PR expert for all businesses; Contribution to seasonal 'What's on Guide'; Production of the 'Up Our Street' feature - 107 individual business took part; Networking / lobbying to raise Mansfield's profile - to date successful mentions outside of local press in The Guardian, Parliamentary speech, ATCM regional conference, E-Government bulletin, BBC regional East Midlands News, Nottingham BBC Radio, Computer Weekly, Nottingham Evening Post; New glossy Down Town Magazine produced
+Appe aling: Marketing: • Contribution towards summer hanging baskets and planters - Achievement of Silver Award for Britain in Bloom; Contribution towards Christmas lights to allow improvement of the scheme year on year; Offer of low cost individual Christmas trees to businesses; Improvement of derelict billboards; Contribution to designing out crime project to remove overgrown foliage to prevent drug taking activities.
+Management of many town centre events; Management of the 'I Love Mansfield' scheme and events; Over 4000 members of the privilege cards- Card now joint with Mango card giving access to 50,000 extra members; Management of the Town Centre Website - 3900 hits per month - 98.2% increase of traffic from 2011 - 60% average are new visitors; Management of Facebook site - Average 3000 views per month; Extensive media promotions both locally and regionally via newspapers / radio / bus advertising / billboards/ Experience Nottinghamshire; Dedicated PR expert for all businesses; Contribution to seasonal 'What's on Guide'; Production of the 'Up Our Street' feature- 107 individual business took part; Networking / lobbying to raise Mansfield's profile - to date successful mentions outside of local press in The Guardian, Parliamentary speech, ATCM regional conference, E-Government bulletin, BBC regional East Midlands News, Nottingham BBC Radio, Computer Weekly, Nottingham Evening Post; New glossy Down Town Magazine produced Night Time Economy Brochure.